Temperature Weather Graph Chart Printable Art Sand Activity

 Winter lesson plans usually revolve around penguins, gingerbread men, and snowflakes, but this free winter lesson plan is 100% unique to our site!
 Below you’ll find our free temperature weather graph chart printable and art sand activity.
-ALL of our supplies came from Oriental Trading!
-Right now you can get FREE SHIPPING on ANY size order w/promo code SQUAD19 PLUS $10 off $59+ orders!
+ALL of our supplies were sent to us by Oriental Trading for this project as part of their marketing campaign!

 Have you ever seen temperature blanket crochet projects?
 The basic idea is that you crochet a row every day color coded on the current average temperatures for that day.
 At the end of a year you’ll have a stunning blanket of colors that reveal the past year’s weather pattern.